Unofficial Japanese Calendar Anniversaries (Jan-Jun)

 June 10 is "Pedestrian Heaven" Day.
 "Pedestrian Heavens" are pedestrian zones, usually shopping zones that have been either closed permanently or temporarily.
 Many in larger cities that have become permanent are now covered shopping arcades (i.e. older neighborhood shopping streets in Tokyo) in which the entire buildings are covered.
 Ginza and Akihabara are among the most famous "heavens," closing off several blocks of four-lanes traffic on Sundays, holidays and during special events.

 June 22 (summer solstice) is Candle Night, a slow life movement (inspired by the Canadian movement of the same name) started in 2003 in Tokyo by the two NGOs (non-governmental organizations) the Association to Preserve the Earth and Sloth Club.
 In conjunction with a myriad of other groups, this voluntary evening of "lights out" has grown over the years and even spread to other cities and other seasons.
 (Osaka holds one in winter.)

 June 30 is Half-time Day.
 Despite the name of this date, Japan doesn't enjoy American football that much.
 Half-time Day is a "celebration" (recognition?) of the passing of half the year.
 (And to tell the truth, you'll be hard pressed to find anyone who knows about it, so this is some great trivia to wow your Japanese friends with.)

 ...and Half-time Day is the perfect wrap to the first half of the year.
-July to December coming soon!
+Click to continue onto July through December!